ppone/docs/dev/getting-started.md

 The customer will be sent the invoice with a **View Invoice** button using the default email template.
 You can customize these templates through the dashboard in **Settings** > **Emails**.

-#### Catalog Items
+#### Items

-Our Catalog feature allows you to build a simpler, more robust integration by centralizing pricing information for the products and services that you sell.
-You must first add catalog items through the dashboard in **Settings** > **Catalog** or through the catalog items API.
-Then you can bill for catalog items by simply referencing them by ID:
+Our Items feature allows you to build a simpler, more robust integration by centralizing pricing information for the products and services that you sell.
+You must first add items through the dashboard in **Settings** > **Items** or through the Items API.
+Then you can bill for items by simply referencing them by ID:

 ```bash
 curl "https://api.invoiced.com/invoices" \